mckn-larp/house-rules/gameplay/README.md

-# Gameplay: Rules Reference and Notes
+# GAMEPLAY: RULES REFERENCE AND NOTES

 Welcome to the Knoxville: Marble City gameplay reference.
 These documents contain local chronicle rulings and clarifications built on top of the Mind's Eye Theatre and Western Shore ruleset.